ZoeHYH/CanYouGraduate/README.md

 ## Can You Graduate?
-This is a game completed under the cooperation of the group.
+This project is completed by teamwork.